Taaitaaiger/jlrs/README.md

 `julia-x.y.z`.
 This directory contains several other directories, including a `bin` directory containing the `julia` executable.

-In order to ensure the `julia.h` header file can be found, you have to set the `JL_PATH` environment variable to `/path/to/julia-x.y.z`.
+In order to ensure the `julia.h` header file can be found, either /usr/include/julia/julia.h exists, or you have to set the `JL_PATH` environment variable to `/path/to/julia-x.y.z`.
 Similarly, in order to load `libjulia.so` you must add `/path/to/julia-x.y.z/lib` to the `LD_LIBRARY_PATH` environment variable.

 ## Using this crate
 The first thing you should do is `use` the `prelude`-module with an asterisk, this will